Slack Feature Drop: Your Productivity is Springing Forward

 - A Cleaner Record View

 Less clutter, more clarity.
-The redesigned Salesforce record view in Slack declutters headers, reorganizes quick actions, and adds expandable field sections so you can scan, act, and move on — without the noise.
+The redesigned Salesforce record view in Slack declutters headers, reorganises quick actions and adds expandable field sections so you can scan, act and move on — without the noise.

 Handoffs shouldn’t slow you down.
 You can now reassign the owner of any Salesforce lead, case, or opportunity directly in Slack — on desktop and mobile — with the option to instantly notify the new owner.
 No app switching required.